opentofu/opentofu/rfc/20240725-exclude-resources.md

 Unlike `-target` flag, which is passed to the cloud backend in remote runs, the `-exclude` flag will not be passed to cloud backends.
 This is due to a technical limitation, with the cloud client and API calls being managed by `go-tfe`.

-- // apply with plan file and flag?

 ### Technical Approach

 The technical approach of this should be pretty simple and very similar to how targeted resources work.